-How much school-based transmission is occurring?
+How much childcare-based transmission is occurring?

-- Outbreaks indicate that transmission is occurring within schools. - School-based transmission is occurring in a limited capacity, since outbreaks at K-12 schools are usually small. - However, most people with COVID-19 who were at school while infectious do not spread the others while at school (83%).
+- Childcare facility-based transmission is occurring in a limited capacity, since the outbreaks are usually small and there have not been many outbreaks overall.
+Less than 1% of childcares in Vermont have had an outbreak. - Transmission within childcare settings has happened too infrequently to draw any conclusion about the risk of spread. - However, most people with COVID-19 who were at a childcare setting while infectious do not spread to others while there (75%).

-17% of cases present on school grounds or at a school sanctioned event were likely a result of transmission in schools.
+25% of cases present in a childcare setting were likely a result of transmission within childcare settings.